bioidiap/bob.learn.activation/doc/index.rst

 .. todolist::

-This module contains some functionality from Bob bound to Python, available in the C++ counter-part ``bob::machine``.
-It includes Activation functors from the Machine Learning core.
+This module includes Activation functors from the Machine Learning core of Bob.
+These Activation functors are used in several other packages like `bob.learn.linear <http://pypi.python.org/pypi/bob.learn.linear>`_ or `bob.learn.mlp <http://pypi.python.org/pypi/bob.learn.mlp>`_.

 Documentation
 -------------